github/developer.github.com/content/changes/2014-07-07-example-webhook-payloads.md

 ---
 kind: change
 title: New example webhook payloads
-created_at: 2014-07-01
+created_at: 2014-07-07
 author_name: kdaigle
 ---

-We want to make it easier to get started with [webhooks][webhooks]!
-Today, we’ve added example webhook payloads to the [event types][event-types] page.
+Today, we’ve added example [webhook][webhooks] payloads to the [event types][event-types] page.
 Now, alongside existing descriptions for each event, we include an [example payload][full-payload].
 You can learn more about how webhooks work with our [Webhooks Guide][webhooks-guide].

 If you have any questions or feedback, please [get in touch][get-in-touch].